associatedpress/datakit-data/docs/readme.rst

 Highlights
 -----------

-* Human-friendly commands to push files to S3 and to pull files down
+* Human-friendly commands to push files to S3 and to pull files down without `awscli`
 * Customizable default configs to help rapidly bootstrap new projects
-* Access to advanced features of underlying AWS command-line utility for power users

 Plugin description
 ------------------